aliciafmachado/artgan-implementation/README.md

 We implement the article presented here: https://arxiv.org/pdf/1702.03410.pdf

-Project in colaboration with Iago Martinelli Lopes (maicken)
+Project in colaboration with Iago Martinelli Lopes (Maicken)

 HOW TO USE:
 - First get the dataset Wikiart which is disponible at: http://web.fsktm.um.edu.my/~cschan/source/ICIP2017/wikiart.zip